 A sentence I have never said, nor thought I would say: This sriracha mayo recipe is inspired by Guy Fieri.

 I’m far from a food snob (how far is a little embarrassing sometimes.
 Put a bowl of Cheetos in front of me and watch), but I did not imagine myself getting culinarily inspired by someone who wears his sunglasses on the back of his spiked head.
 Not judging.
 Just saying.
 And clearly possibly judging a little.

-But when I saw Guy’s Sriracha Mayo Burger recipe on line I did think he had a pretty perfect combo of ingredients, a very appealing balance of heat with a bit of tart and a tiny bit of sweet, and you know, snobs really don’t have that much fun so I made it, with a few tweaks, the biggest one being the skipping of the burger.
+But when I saw Guy’s Sriracha Mayo Tuna Burger recipe online I did think he had a pretty perfect combo of ingredients, a very appealing balance of heat with a bit of tart and a tiny bit of sweet, and you know, snobs really don’t have that much fun so I made it, with a few tweaks, the biggest one being the skipping of the burger.
 I served it with carrot fries, I served it with fish, and it was good.
 So, Guy, I owe you a bottle of hair gel.

 - You could try thinning it with a bit of milk or buttermilk and using it as a dressing for potato salad.
 I'm planning to try that soon; I'll let you know how it goes.

 Nutrition information is automatically calculated, so should only be used as an approximation.